Indulge In Barcelona’s Flavors

 You May Also Like

-Meet a Barcelona local: Alex from The Paella Club
+Meet the locals: Alex from The Paella Club in Barcelona

 Paella is one of Spain's most iconic dishes.
 Learn how to make authentic paella at The Paella Club, a kitchen and social enterprise in Barcelona.